tus/tus-v2/draft-tus-resumable-uploads-protocol.md

 ## Upload-Token

-`Upload-Token` is an Item Structured Header (see {{Section 3.3 of STRUCTURED-FIELDS}}).
+The `Upload-Token` request header field is an Item Structured Header (see {{Section 3.3 of STRUCTURED-FIELDS}}).
 Its value MUST be either a byte sequence, a string, or a token, and its ABNF is

 ~~~ abnf
 Upload-Token = sf-binary / sf-string / sf-token